rehan2599/job-portal/README.md

 To get the project running on your local machine, follow these steps:

 1. Clone the repository to your local machine using `git clone https://github.com/rehan2599/WebDesign_Assignments/tree/main/WebDesign_Assignment9`.
-2. Navigate to the project directory with `cd swiftjobs-portal`.
+2. Navigate to the project directory with `cd jobs-portal`.
-3. Install the necessary dependencies with `npm install`.
+3. Install the necessary dependencies with `npm run install-all`.
-4. Start the development server with `npm start`.
+4. Start the development server with `npm run start`.
 This should launch the project on `http://localhost:3000`.

 ## Structure